Troubleshooting Dodge ABS Light & How to Fix It

 Wires and connectors in the Anti-lock Braking System are prone to damage and dirt buildup due to their location under the vehicle.
 These could cause a poor connection between the sensors and the ABS control module.

 The wheel speed sensor wires and connectors are exposed to harsh road conditions.
-Vibration and road debris can damage or even cut the wires resulting in a loss of communication between the sensor to the control module.
+Vibration and road debris can damage or even cut the wires, resulting in a loss of communication between the sensor and the control module.
 In other cases, Animals like rodents and dogs chew on the sensor wires.
 A common fault code for this is C0037-1D Left Rear Wheel Speed Sensor – Circuit Current Out of Range and C003A-1D Right Rear Wheel Speed Sensor – Circuit Current Out of Range.

 Blown Fuse or Bad Relay